zen25/nilva/doc/implementation_notes.md

 We have a registered process, nilva_raft_fsm, on all nodes.
 So it is enough to store node ids to fully qualify the process.

+##### Tidbits

+`random:uniform()` gives the same sequence of random numbers irrespective of the process.
+Use `rand:uniform()` instead if you do not want to set the seed.
+While rand's documentation do not recommend it for cryptographic applications, this should not matter much in this project as we are primarily using it to calculate election timeouts.

 ---